Group of students working together

 Course Descriptions

-The minor consists of 18 credits (six courses) in English.
-These do not include ENG 130 English Composition or LTE 140 Introduction to Literature.
-At least three of these courses must be in literature, and at least one must be a writing course at the 200-level or above.
-The remaining courses may be courses in film, literature, or writing.
+• The minor consists of 18 credits (six courses) in English, including ENG 130 Writing in the University.
+At least three of the six courses must be in literature (ENG 140 may be counted as one of these three courses) and at least one must be a writing course at the 200-level or above.
 The student who intends to apply for an English Minor is urged to seek the advice of a faculty member in the department in order to design a program that is best suited to the student’s interests and professional goals.

 Required Courses